zhanglei911/zhanglei911.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D student from [Tsinghua University](https://www.tsinghua.edu.cn/en/), Beijing, China.
 I do research between earthquake engineering and seismology.
-I simulate seismic waves in multi-scale models based on numerical methods such as the spectral element method (SEM) and the finite element method (FEM).
+I simulate seismic waves in global-, regional, and multi-scale models based on numerical methods such as the spectral element method (SEM) and the finite element method (FEM).
 My research interests can be summed up as follows:

 Rupture process of global large earthquakes
 ------